black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 While your game is feature-complete at this stage, there are things you can do to make it more fun and engaging.
 To get started, you'll give monsters a dynamic attack value.

 Inside your attack function, change your health -= monsters[fighting].level; line to health -= getMonsterAttackValue(monsters[fighting].level);.
 This sets health equal to health minus the return value of the getMonsterAttackValue function, and passes the level of the monster as an argument.

+# Step 145
+Below your attack function, create an empty function named getMonsterAttackValue.
+It should take level as a parameter.